charlesfleche/charlesfleche.net/content/content/article/2018-07-03-aiohttp-pytest-redis-pubsub/en.md

 Title: Testing Redis PUB/SUB in Python / aiohttp with pytest
-Slug: aiohttp-pytest-redis-pubsub
-Date: 2018-07-03 09:00
 Tags: python, redis, aiohttp, pytest
-Lang: en
-Abstract: Send a callback as a fixture and be done with it
+Description: Send a callback as a fixture and be done with it
-Tweet: Testing #Redis PUB/SUB in #Python / #aiohttp with #pytest

 Recently I had to write [Python](https://python.org) unit tests for the [Redis PUB/SUB mechanism](https://redis.io/topics/pubsub).
 Backend code is written around the [async](https://docs.python.org/3/library/asyncio.html) web framework [aiohttp](https://aiohttp.readthedocs.io/en/stable/index.html) and tests are ran with [pytest](https://docs.pytest.org/en/latest/).
 I was looking for a way to keep test code as compact as possible to make it easy to read while hiding the piping (database connection, async loop manipulation, etc).
 I also wanted to be able to send a command to Redis and read a resulting message from a PUB topic.

-## Handling Redis connection in a fixture
+# Handling Redis connection in a fixture

 Let's say we want to test the following function `store_id`: